Small Kitchen Storage Ideas for a More Efficient Space

 A few key investments can also go a long way in freeing up space, like freestanding shelves, which are great for storing the everyday kitchen items you reach for often, and pierced corbels to hang the utensils you may not have room for inside your drawers.
 If you're looking for a well-designed option, take a look at these storage solutions from the Martha Stewart Living collection available at the Home Depot.
 You may want to consider rethinking your cramped set-up altogether and installing custom cabinetry that includes pull-out drawers and additional shelving.
 We're walking you through the best uses for customized additions, and how you can maximize existing space with as little effort as possible.

 Read on for these tips and more, and then take a look at 40 of Martha's top tips for organizing kitchen drawers and other spaces in your kitchen.

 Optimize Your Pantry

-Make the most out of your pantry space by organizing your groceries.
+Make the most out of your space by organizing your pantry staples and other dry goods.
 Keep a rotation of your cereals, dry goods, and spices, so that you're not adding clutter to your shelves with expired items.

 Leave No Space Unused

 Open Up with Light-Colored Kitchens

 Use cool colors, like whites and grays, to open up your space.
 "Misty grays have a magical quality of making a space seem larger than it is," says New-York based designer David Stark.
 You can select a white for the trims and window sashes that's close in value to the gray so the colors vibrate.